osneem/wordcounter-ts/readme.txt

 npm t index.test.ts

-(Please notice that after all of the tests have ran successfully the terminal will encounter a error: [Error: ENOENT: no such file or directory].
+(Please notice that after all of the tests have ran successfully the terminal will encounter a error: '[Error: ENOENT: no such file or directory]'.
 This is possibly caused by a false configuration of the testing framework, but I ran out of ideas on how to solve it.)